Use FanDuel promo code, get $300 bonus bets for Yankees-Red Sox, Dodgers-Reds, 2025 MLB playoffs betting today

 Use FanDuel promo code to get $300 bonus for MLB games like Red Sox vs. Yankees and Dodgers vs. Reds in the 2025 MLB playoffs

-The 2025 MLB playoffs have arrived, and four matchups will unfold on Tuesday, perfect for using the latest FanDuel promo code.
-The action begins with Tigers vs. Guardians at 1:08 p.m.
-ET, but arguably the biggest matchup of the day pits two bitter rivals against each other when the New York Yankees host the Boston Red Sox at 6:08 p.m.
-According to the latest MLB odds at FanDuel, the Yankees are -138 money line favorites (risk $138 to win $100), while the Red Sox are +118 underdogs.
-The over/under for total runs scored is 7.
+Four games are on the slate for the 2025 MLB playoffs on Wednesday, which is ideal for using the latest FanDuel promo code.
+The first game is Tigers vs. Guardians at 1:08 p.m.
+ET, with the Padres vs. Cubs squaring off at 3:08 p.m.
+ET.
+A heated rivalry between the New York Yankees and Boston Red Sox begins at 6:08 p.m.
+ET.
+According to the latest MLB odds at FanDuel, the Yankees are -178 money line favorites (risk $178 to win $100), while the Red Sox are +150 underdogs.
+The over/under for total runs scored is 7.5.

-SportsLine's model is expecting an entertaining affair between these two AL East rivals, projecting the total goes Over in 62% of simulations.
-The model's MLB best bets also include the Reds (+1.5) to cover the run line, and the Chicago Cubs (-116) to win Game 1 of their NL Wild Card matchup against the San Diego Padres.
+SportsLine's model is projecting the total to hit the Over in 64% of simulations.
+The model's MLB best bets also include the Chicago Cubs (-116) to win Game 2 of their NL Wild Card matchup against the San Diego Padres, and the Over of 8 total runs versus Reds vs. Dodgers.
 Claim the latest FanDuel promo code here, where new users get $300 in bonus bets if your first wager of $5 or more wins.

 Check out our FanDuel promo code review for full details.

-The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
-The model is on a sizzling 39-19 run on top-rated picks dating back to 2024.
-Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.
+The SportsLine Projection Model simulates every MLB game 10,000 times.
+It enters the 2025 MLB playoffs a profitable 34-29 on top-rated MLB money-line picks this season.
+It has excelled making home run prop picks this season, returning more than 35 units of profit.
+Anybody following its MLB betting picks at sportsbooks and on betting sites could have seen strong returns.

-The total has gone Over in six of the past seven meetings between these bitter AL East rivals.
-On Tuesday, the Yankees are expected to start Max Fried (19-5, 2.86 ERA), while the Red Sox will counter with Garrett Crochet (18-5, 2.59 ERA).
-Crochet gave up three earned runs and two homers in his last start against New York, while Fried gave up nine hits against Boston on Sept.
-13. SportsLine's model is projecting these teams to combine for nine runs on Tuesday, helping the Over hit in 62% of simulations.
+New York finished the regular season leading the league in total runs per game (5.21), and Boston was seventh (4.84).
+Bryan Bello starts for the Red Sox, but he gave up five hits and four earned runs in his last start against the Yankees on Sept.
+13. As for New York, Carlos Rodon starts and allowed three earned runs in his last outing.
+SportsLine's model is projecting these teams to combine for nine runs on Tuesday, helping the Over hit in 64% of simulations.

 Want more MLB picks?